 Whether you’re new to the game, one birdie away from joining the pro circuit, or somewhere in the middle, when you step onto the green you need a quality bag to hold your golf clubs.
 The right golf club bag not only keeps your clubs organized and prevents them from scratching or damaging each other, it also neatly stores your balls, tees, and other golf accessories.

 Today’s golf club bags are sleeker, lighter, and come with more desirable features than the clunky models of the past.
 Few modern golf club bags are heavy leather.
 Instead, most golf club bags are made from strong, lightweight synthetic materials that resist stains, dirt, and moisture.
-But with so many different styles to choose from, finding the best bag for your clubs can get confusing.

 There are five basic types of golf club bags.
 When deciding on the right bag for you, consider whether you mostly ride in a golf cart or walk the course and how much gear you typically carry.